Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/convert/pack-action-data.md

 ---
 id: pack-action-data
+title: pack_action_data
 ---

 ## Description

-From json action data to packed form
+This command is used to convert action data from a plain JSON to its binary(packed) representation.

 ## Positional arguments